-This program prepares students for the world of public service, particularly in local and state public agencies and nonprofit organizations.
-The Master of Public Administration focuses on the frontiers, dynamics and foundations of nonprofit and public leadership.
+The Master of Public Administration degree at Brandman University is a unique program that was designed with input from city managers, agency heads and elective officials, many of whom teach in the program.
+Courses are available in a blended format at Brandman’s Irvine, California campus or fully online nationwide.
 It combines theoretical and practical perspectives with rigorous commitment to academic excellence.
 Students may customize their programs by selecting an individualized set of electives from the areas of accounting, leadership, marketing, and computer science, or may acquire a formal emphasis in the field of Organizational Leadership.

 This program prepares students for the world of public service, particularly in local and state public agencies and non-profit organizations.
 The curriculum for the Master of Public Administration emphasizes theoretical and practical perspectives and combines a rigorous commitment to academic excellence with a focus on the day to day challenges faced by public sector professionals.

 Graduates will be prepared to manage people, be able to analyze the political sources of public policy and political behavior, conduct research, understand principles of finance and budgeting and be able to apply the ethical standards of law to policy process.
 Students may customize their program through the selection of 3 elective courses, one of which may be a fellowship in a local agency or non-profit, or they may select one the following emphases:

 All graduate admissions options listed below require an earned baccalaureate degree from a regionally accredited institution.

 Admission Grade Point Average (GPA) Requirements:

 Option One – GPA required 3.00 or Higher

 Option Two – GPA between 2.50 and 2.99, qualifying score on GRE, MAT or GMAT

 Option Three – An earned master’s degree or higher from a regionally accredited institution

 Option Four – GPA below 2.50, Portfolio